The Amazon Echo Dot (5th Gen) ($49) is our pick — it has built-in temperature and motion sensors, an eero Wi-Fi extender.

 Can I use Echo Dot and Nest Mini in the same home?

-Yes — many homes run both ecosystems for different rooms.
+Yes — you can run both in the same home without conflicts.
+Many homes run both ecosystems for different rooms.
 Echo Dot in rooms with Ring cameras or smart home devices, Nest Mini in rooms connected to Chromecast or Google TV.
 They don't conflict.
 The main limitation is cross-ecosystem automations — Alexa routines don't control Google Home-exclusive devices and vice versa.
 For a full ecosystem comparison beyond just the entry-level speakers, see our Alexa vs Google Home vs Apple Home guide.

 Do I need a subscription for Echo Dot or Nest Mini?